 - Minimum cumulative GPA of 3.0/4.0

-- Ability to work up to 40 hours per week
+- Ability to work up to 30 hours per week during the academic year, and up to 40 hours per week during the summer

 - U.S. citizenship

 - Good communication and interpersonal skills

 - The motivation and ability to tackle technical problems independently